CDTDigital/cal-notify/scripts/README.md

 # Extracting Data from public sources

-The script is excuted through windows scheduler or cron.
+The get-notifications script is excuted through windows scheduler or cron.